Want to be smarter with your money while studying abroad? Here are eight money mistakes international students make and how to avoid them.

 There are a lot of ways to surpass the challenges of confusing exchange rates.
 Here are some of them:

 - Use money wire networks like Flywire to pay for your tuition.
-As a rule of thumb, you must always choose a transfer service that allows you to send money in any currency.
+As a rule of thumb, you must always choose a money transfer service that allows you to send money in any currency.

 - There are money transfer networks that allow you to send and receive money anywhere in the world.
 The fees here are typically lower than at traditional banks so you might want to try them out.